b0bh00d/Hg-Suite/README.md

 ### Managing Changes
 I manage code changes as what I term "microbranches".
-These are collections of related code changes that are usually work-in-progress that I do not want to make a permanent and official part of the repository until ready.
+These are collections of related code changes that are usually works-in-progress that I do not want to make a permanent and official part of the repository until ready.

 These commands provide managment of these microbranch changesets that exist in the working copy where they are executed.
-They will bundle up file changes (modifications, deletions and additions) and archive them using 7-Zip in a cache location on your system (using the PYHG_MICROBRANCH_ROOT environment variable, if set).
+They will bundle up file changes (modifications, deletions and additions) and archive them using 7-Zip in a cache location on your system (using the `PYHG_MICROBRANCH_ROOT` environment variable, if set).

 This might sound similar to Mercurials existing "shelf" mechanism, however, it differs significantly in that the shelf location is *outside* of the working copy folder.
-In my particular workflow, this allows me to deposit microbranch bundles into a cloud-managed location (e.g., Nextcloud) where I can then change to another platform (e.g., OS X) and instantly retrieve those work-in-progress changes for further build and functionality testing before making a permanent repository commit.
+In my particular workflow, this allows me to deposit microbranch bundles into a cloud-managed location (e.g., Nextcloud) where I can then change to another platform (e.g., OS X) and instantly re-apply those work-in-progress changes for further build and functionality testing before making a permanent repository commit.

 #### shelve
 This command will collect all pending modifications in a working copy and store them as a "microbranch" in a location on your local file system.
-It will attempt to use the PYHG_MICROBRANCH_ROOT location first, and then fall back to the system temp location.
+It will attempt to use the `PYHG_MICROBRANCH_ROOT` location first, and then fall back to the system temp location.

 Once successfully shelved, the pending changes in the local working copy